 Previous experience is highly preferred by most employers of healthcare recruiters.
 Aspiring recruiters can establish themselves in the field by working in a variety of industries, including sales, marketing, staffing, recruiting or human resources.
 Experience requirements vary for each employer, but many prefer candidates who have 1-4 years of previous experience.

 Step 3: Get a Job as a Healthcare Recruiter

 Healthcare recruiters can find employment in a variety of settings, including staffing agencies, hospitals, clinics and healthcare facilities.
 While working as a healthcare recruiter, one can expect to screen and interview potential candidates, maintain and update candidate files in a database and participate in recruiting events.

 Although there are no certification requirements for healthcare recruiters, achieving certification may help individuals demonstrate competence and knowledge in the field.
 The National Association for Health Care Recruitment offers the Certified Health Care Recruiter (CHCR) credential; applicants must have at least two years of work experience.
 Candidates also need to take an exam that covers resource management, screening, interviewing, hiring, information management and marketing.

 - Make sure to keep certification current.
 The CHCR credential is valid for a two-year period.
 To maintain certification, one can complete 20 hours of continuing education during this time or choose to retake the exam, as well as pay any associated fees.

 Related to How to Become a Healthcare Recruiter: Education and Career Roadmap

 - Recently Updated

-Students interested in studying healthcare management in Chicago, IL have only a few schools to choose from.
-Read about the top...
+Students interested in studying healthcare management in the Chicago area have several schools to choose from.
+Read about the...